-I stumbled upon the four Emotional Appeals on a dark night in Vancouver.
+I stumbled upon the four Emotional Magnets on a dark night in Vancouver.
 Quite literally—I was sitting in front of my laptop in the late hours, searching frantically for something that would help me take my business to the next level.

 At the time I was a recently separated mom with two young children.
 I needed to boost my business—and fast.